zalky/runway/README.md

      [`clojure.tools.namespace`](https://github.com/zalky/tools.namespace)
      (c.t.n.) that fixes
      [`TNS-6`](https://clojure.atlassian.net/browse/TNS-6), which
-     greatly improves c.t.n robustness (a patch has been submitted)
+     greatly improves c.t.n robustness (a patch has been submitted and approved)
    - The provided implementation is for a `com.stuartsierra.component` system.
 However it can be [extended for any arbitrary build framework](#other-framework).